friends-of-wp/monetize/README.md

 ![Screenshot of premium banner](docs/images/premium-label.png)

 There will be an additional platform that supports sales and simplifies subscriptions and one-time sales.
-This platform will be und a proprietary license.
+This platform will be under a proprietary license.